Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Numerical case study

-For the numerical MIMO experiment, two 1 N step input forces are applied in the y and z directions at node \#2 ($N_2$ -- $F_y$ and $F_z$ act at L/4 from the origin).
-These and the displacements in the two directions are recorded at a sampling frequency of fs = 16384 Hz\footnote{This frequency was required to simulate the resulting system using the lsim (\url{https://uk.mathworks.com/help/control/ref/dynamicsystem.lsim.html}) function in MATLAB.}, thus allowing the inspection of all modes up to 8192 Hz as per the Nyquist criterion.
+For the numerical MIMO experiment, two 1 N step input forces are applied in the y and z directions at node \#2 ($N_2$ -- $F_y$ and $F_z$ act at L/4 from the origin) {at time zero of a 60 s recording}.
+These and the displacements in the two directions are recorded at a sampling frequency of fs = 16384 Hz\footnote{This frequency was required to simulate the resulting mass-spring-damper system using the \texttt{lsim} function (\url{https://uk.mathworks.com/help/control/ref/dynamicsystem.lsim.html}) in MATLAB}, thus allowing the inspection of all modes up to 8192 Hz as per the Nyquist criterion.
 This enables the identification of all system modes.
-For all the modes, a 2\% modal damping ratio is superimposed.
-In addition to the baseline case (case \#1) described above, the stiffness of the second element (see \cref{fig:fig1}) is reduced by 5\% (case \#2), 10\% (case \#3), and 20\% (case \#4) to simulate different damage scenarios on the beam.
+For all the modes, a 2\% modal damping ratio is superimposed{, using the uncoupled damping assumption.} In addition to the baseline case (case \#1) described above, the stiffness of the second element (see \cref{fig:fig1}) is reduced by 5\% (case \#2), 10\% (case \#3), and 20\% (case \#4) to simulate different damage scenarios on the beam.
 In addition, a fifth case (case \#5) is considered, consisting of a mass addition of 100 g (just under 20\% of the beam mass) to node 3, simulating an underwing payload or an engine pod mount assembly.
-This case allows us to examine the method's sensitivity in distinguishing between damage and mass changes.
-For the identification process, the output displacement time series resulting from the excitation above are recorded and used to obtain the compliance FRFs in the usual fashion: Elementwise division of the output spectra by the input spectra.
+This case allows us to examine the method sensitivity in distinguishing between damage and mass changes. {The analytical results are obtained by simple eigenanalysis of the system mass and stiffness matrices.
+The modal damping is considered when computing the damped natural frequencies.} For the identification process, the output displacement time series resulting from the excitation above are recorded and used to obtain the compliance FRFs in the usual fashion: Elementwise division of the output spectra by the input spectra.
 This process is repeated for the two inputs, thus resulting, in MATLAB notation, in an \texttt{m:n:p} matrix, where \texttt{m} is the number of outputs, \texttt{n} is the number of inputs, and \texttt{p} is the number of frequency bins.
 In this case, there are eight displacement output channels, one per direction (y and z) at each node, and two force input channels.
 LSCE and iLF require the FRFs, while the output time series are used with SSI-CVA. \Cref{tab:tab1} shows the $\omega_{n}$ and $\zeta_{n}$ identified analytically and by applying the iLF and two traditional methods, SSI-CVA \cite{VanOverschee1996} and LSCE \cite{Zimmerman2017}, to the baseline case.
 Notably, only the displacement DoFs are considered in the analysis.
 The percentage differences with respect to the analytical values are also reported (in brackets).
-The modal parameters are obtained with the help of stabilisation diagrams, as shown in \cref{fig:fig2}, for model orders ranging from 24 to 50.
+The modal parameters are obtained with the help of stabilisation diagrams, as shown in \cref{fig:fig2}, for model orders ranging from 24 to 50. {All numerical system analytical, numerical, and identified results are obtained in MATLAB 2024b.}